Azubi-Africa/Career_Accelerator_LP2-Classifcation/README.md

 Data Evaluation:

--   **Excellent:** Performed more than 5 bivariate and multivariate analysis coupled with graphs.
+-   **Excellent:** Performed more than 5 bivariate and multivariate analysis coupled with graphs to answer questions and hypothesis formed.

--   **Good:** Performed few bivariate and multivariate analysis coupled with graphs.
+-   **Good:** Performed few bivariate and multivariate analysis coupled with graphs to answer some questions and hypothesis.

 -   **Fair:** Performed only 1 or 2 bivariate & multivariate analysis
     but omitted key visuals like the correlation matrix.